Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Topology-Aware Graph-based Multi-Agent Reinforcement Learning (TAG-MAPPO)

 This design directly contributes to the system's self-healing capabilities.
-When a neighboring node disappears due to hardware failure, the remaining agents can maintain stable coordination because the learned feature aggregation is independent of specific neighbor indices.
+When a neighboring node fails, remaining agents maintain stable coordination because the learned feature aggregation is independent of specific neighbor indices.
 By projecting these diverse and permuted inputs into a unified feature space, the encoders enable the TA-GAT layer to perform effective relational reasoning under varying topological densities and volatile operational conditions.